-Effects of the 1986 Immigration Reform and Control Act on Crime
+Effects of Immigrant Legalization on Crime: The 1986 Immigration Reform and Control Act

 46 Pages Posted: 4 May 2011 Last revised: 1 Aug 2014

 Date Written: July 28, 2014